oniietzschan/bump-3dpd/README.md

 world:remove(item)
 ```

-bump.lua stores *hard references* to any items that you add (with `world:add`).
+bump-3dpd.lua stores *hard references* to any items that you add (with `world:add`).
 If you decide that a item is no longer necessary, in addition to removing it
 from your "entity list", you must also remove it from the world using `world:remove`.
 Otherwise it will still be there, and other objects might still collide
 with it.